N3developertoolkit/neo-worknet/README.md

 ## Extending NEO Shell

-NEO shell can be extended to run other commands.
-This is done by adding a `~/.neo/extensions.json` file.
-This file contains a list of commands that can be run from the shell.
-NEO shell relies on standard in/out to communicate with the extensions.
+NEO Shell allows developers to extend its functionality by adding custom commands.
+To do this, create a ~/.neo/extensions.json file that contains a list of commands executable from the shell.
+NEO Shell communicates with extensions using standard input/output.

-NEO shell provides two types of extensions.
+There are two types of extensions.

 1. NEO shell handles connections to the network.
 All commands are available through NEO shell.
 The following is an example of a `~/.neo/extensions.json` file that adds all `worknet` commands to the shell.
 The only requirement is that the command needs to implement an --Input parameter.
 This parameter is used to pass the network connection information to the command. "mapsToCommand" value can be a full path to the executable.